Applying for Financial Aid

 Available aid includes:

-Federal Work-Study provides part-time jobs to students with financial need, allowing them to earn money to pay educational expenses.
+Federal Work-Study provides part-time on campus jobs to students with financial need, allowing them to earn money to pay educational expenses; a proportion of the salary earned is subsidized by the federal government.

 Students who do not qualify for Work-Study still have employment options available, both on and off campus.
 Many of these job opportunities are listed in the university’s job bank.

 Finally, private education loan programs are available in cases where the federal or state loan programs are inadequate to meet educational expenses.
-Generally offered by for-profit lending institutions, private education loans provide funds from a private lender or bank of the student’s choice.
-Federal student loans include many benefits not typically offered with private loans, such as fixed interest rates and income-based repayment plans.
+Private education loans provide funds from a private lender or bank of the student’s choice but do not typically include the benefits of federal student loans, such as fixed interest rates and income-based repayment plans.
 In contrast, private loans are generally more expensive (variable interest rates, additional fees) and require an established credit record or a cosigner.

 Exemptions and Waivers

 Some students—ROTC participants and class valedictorians, for instance—are eligible for exemptions and waivers.
-The Office of Accounting’s Student Accounts Receivable offers additional information about eligibility, as does College for All Texans.
+The Tuition Reductions page on the Texas One Stop website offers additional information about eligibility, as does College for All Texans.